Fireproofing: Alternative methods

-Gypsum plasters include chemical additives to create bubbles that displace solids, thus reducing the bulk density.
-Lightweight polystyrene beads may be mixed into the plasters at the factory in an effort to reduce the density, which generally results in a more effective insulation at a lower cost.
-The resulting plaster has qualified to the A2 combustibility rating as per DIN4102.
-Fibrous plasters, containing either mineral wool, or ceramic fibres tend to simply entrain more air, thus displacing the heavy fibres.
+Gypsum plasters may include chemical additives that create bubbles by releasing carbon dioxide, thus reducing the bulk density.
+Lightweight, shredded polystyrene beads may be pre-mixed into the plaster to reduce its density.
+Mineral plasters can be classified in the non-combustible building material classes of the European standard EN 13501-1, A1 (no combustible components) and A2 (with combustible components), with supplementary ratings for smoke production (s1–s3) and dripping (d0–d2); for example, Knauf's lime-based spray plaster Raumklima Spritzputz is rated A1, and its lime-based trowel plaster Raumklima Scheibenputz is rated A2-s1, d0.
+Fibrous plasters contain a matrix of mineral wool or cellulosic fibres; the large amount of air entrained between the fibres is difficult to transfer heat through, giving the low-density material higher thermal efficiency per unit thickness.

-Proprietary boards and sheets, made of gypsum, calcium silicate, vermiculite, perlite, mechanically-bonded composite boards made of punched sheet-metal and cellulose-reinforced concrete have all been used to clad items for increased fire resistance.
+Proprietary boards and sheets made of gypsum, calcium silicate, or vermiculite, and mechanically-bonded composite boards made of punched sheet metal and fibre-reinforced cement have all been used to protect structural steel and other building elements for increased fire resistance.

 An alternative method to keep building steel temperature below the critical strength limit is to use liquid convection cooling in hollow structural members.
 This method was patented in the 19th century although the first prominent example was 89 years later.